cchudzicki-ocw-testing/16.346-fall-2008/content/video_galleries/video-lecture.md

   - aed5f941-5f95-9ae2-3dc1-687b639f8046
   website: 16-346-astrodynamics-fall-2008
 ---
-This is the video lecture offered by Richard Battin on the topic of "Some Funny Things Happened on the Way to the Moon."
+This video lecture was offered by Richard Battin on the topic of "Some Funny Things Happened on the Way to the Moon."